congiuluc/acs-sms-batch/README.md

   },
   "SmsConfiguration": {
     "EnableDeliveryReports": true,
     "MessageTemplate": "Hello {DisplayName}, this is a personalized message from our service.
-Thank you for joining us!"
+Thank you for joining us!", "DryRun": false
   },
   "RateLimiting": {
     "MaxConcurrentRequests": 10,